 Adding an SSL Certificate to your existing website is a terrific way to increase security and brand reputability.
-By demonstrating that you value data security you will, over time, gain search engine ranking and hopefully additional website traffic as well.
-However, you may be wondering how adding an SSL Certificate will affect your website in the short term.
+By demonstrating that you value data security, you can gain better SEO and additional website traffic.
+However, you may wonder how adding an SSL Certificate will affect your website in the short term.

 What is an SSL Certificate?

 An SSL (Secure Socket Layer) Certificate is a digital certificate used to encrypt data as it passes from your server to the rest of the world.
 These small files of data use a key to make sure that data sent from one place to another isn’t intercepted during delivery.
 SSL technology scrambles data into an imperceptible language that can only be deciphered by whoever holds the key.
-All of this is being negotiated behind the scenes of almost every website you visit without you being any wiser.
+These protocols are negotiated behind the scenes of almost every website you visit without you being any wiser.

 Search Engine Optimization (SEO)

 Since 2017, websites that include the additional layer of security that SSL Certificates provide have ranked more highly than websites that do not.
-Search engines know the importance of protecting personal information, especially in this age of ecommerce when so many financial details are sent through the web.
+Search engines know the importance of protecting personal information.
+This is especially true in the age of ecommerce when so many financial details are sent through the web.

 SSL Certificates provide additional trust between search engines and websites, as well as between websites and website visitors.
-Installing an SSL Certificate will gradually create a small boost in search engine ranking, as well as show that your organization values data security.
+Installing an SSL Certificate will gradually create a small boost in SEO.
+It also shows that your organization values data security.
 However, the short-term changes to your website may concern you more than the long-term results.

 Will an SSL Certificate slow down my website?

 Many website administrators warn of an SSL Certificate slow down.
 Just like in a line at the airport, additional security takes more time.
 When considering how impatient website visitors are, this may concern you.
-When one additional second can be the difference between a successful conversion and page abandonment, it’s important to be careful of the changes you make to your website.
+When one additional second can make a big difference, it’s important to be careful of website changes.

 Going the extra mile